moltenform/lnzscript/lnzscript_html_doc/rst/lnz_01_intro.rst

 ====================================
 Versions of Windows prior to XP are not officially supported.

 The details here may change, and are not necessarily important to users, but I am crediting what makes this project possible.
-LnzScript functions are currently provided by a combination of the Qt Toolkit by Trolltech, nircmd by nirsoft, the AutoItX dll, and the Windows api.
+LnzScript functions are currently provided by a combination of the AutoItX dll, Qt Toolkit by Trolltech, nircmd by nirsoft, and the Windows api.
 The language is interpreted by Qt's QtScript module, an implementation of Ecma-262.